 - Trains traverse on the Oregon Pacific Railroad along the Willamette River in SE Portland.

 - Trains are heated and lit.
 Wear comfortable outdoor clothing and closed-toe shoes.

 - Check in at big event tent for will-call tickets and boarding call.

-- Coffee, tea, hot chocolate,, hot cider and cookies will be available at the tent while you wait to board your train.
+- Coffee, tea, hot chocolate, hot cider and cookies are available at the tent while you wait to board your train.

-- Volunteers can tell you about our Enginehouse near OMSI.
+- Volunteers can tell you about our Enginehouse and museum.

 - Santa will be on each train to celebrate the season.